-As of November 27, 2017, the crews dedicated to snow removal in County hamlets has begun clearing roads in Clairmont north of 108 Avenue, as well as in La Glace.
-Later this week and once roads in Clairmont north of 108 Ave are complete, the crew will clear roads in Clairmont south of 108 Avenue, which includes the subdivisions of Whispering Ridge and Westlake Village.
+Crews will finish clearing roads in Clairmont north of 108 Avenue on Monday, January 15 pending the temperatures are above -35 °C. Once roads in Clairmont north of 108 Ave are complete, the crew will clear roads in the hamlet of La Glace, and Clairmont south of 108 Avenue, which includes the subdivisions of Whispering Ridge and Westlake Village.
 Once this area is complete, the crew will move onto the subdivision of Wedgewood.

-Please note that the snow removal schedule is tentative and there may be changes to the schedule in unforeseen circumstances.
+Please note that the snow removal schedule is tentative and there may be changes to the schedule in unforeseen circumstances and inclement weather.

 Road maintenance includes gravel, snow removal, dust control, pothole patching, and brush removal.

-The County employs a dedicated snow removal crew which is made up of 20 graders, 5 plow trucks, 3 large tractors, and 3 loaders which clear and maintain over 3,600 kilometres of paved and gravel roads.
+The County employs a dedicated snow removal crew which is made up of 20 graders, 5 plow trucks, 1 large tractor, and 3 loaders which clear and maintain over 3,600 kilometres of paved and gravel roads.